-When I started this blog over three years ago, I had no plan and no system for organization.
+When I started this blog over four years ago, I had NO plan and NO system for blog organization.
 Since it was just a hobby with no income for the first year, it wasn’t a big deal.
 But as soon as I started getting serious about my business and earning money, it became necessary to find systems to help me organize my blog and business.

 After trying many other tools to organize the framework of my business, I’ve finally landed on Asana.
 It’s by far my favorite of the tools I have used (previous tools have included Trello, a bullet journal, and a regular paper planner).

 The different interface options in Asana make it easy to use for many different parts of my business.
 First of all, I use Asana as an editorial calendar.
 I have the ability to see my upcoming posts either as a list or in calendar form.
 And within each blog post, I can create tasks that I’ll need to accomplish for each and every post.
 I also keep a running list of blog post ideas and when I’m ready to add one to the calendar, I can just move it over to the correct project.

 I also use the board feature in Asana to create my to-do list for each different part of my business (blog, Etsy shop, etc.), and each category gets its own column on the board.

 Thanks to the calendar feature in Asana, I keep a marketing calendar of all of the products I’ll be marketing throughout the year (both affiliate campaigns and my own products) and sponsorship opportunities I’m taking part in.

 Finally, I use Asana to create a launch calendar for myself for my eBook.
 I used it last time around and found it made everything super easy to keep track of, so I’m definitely using it again for the next launch!

 The options of what you can do with Asana are pretty endless.
 You can create projects to fit just about any part of your life, and the different interface options allow you to customize it really nicely.
 It’s also a great way to keep on top of personal tasks and events as well – I have a separate project for non-business to-dos.